Additional Educational Needs (AEN)

 The school has a range of equipment available to support AEN and will make suggestions or recommendations to parents about other equipment which it may be appropriate for them to provide for their child.

-Regular meetings with the AEN department are offered to parents of all children for whom inclusion provision or a Study Plan is appropriate.
-Parents receive copies of their child’s Study Plan and inclusion provision map each time it is updated.
+Regular meetings with the AEN department are offered to parents of all children for whom inclusion provision or an individual learning plan is appropriate.
+Parents receive copies of their child’s learning plan and inclusion provision map each time it is updated.
 Children’s and parents’ views will always be taken into account during these discussions.

 Pupils with AEN receive the same level of support for transition between phases of education and in preparation for adult life as all other pupils at the school.
 When there is a need for additional support, the school’s AEN department will coordinate with parents and/or other schools according to each child’s needs.